Essays on the Work of Malcolm Lowry

 Strange Comfort collects the best of Sherrill Grace’s many published essays on the novelist and writer Malcolm Lowry, along with new pieces that incorporate her contemporary approach to his work.
-There are essays on Under the Volcano, on some of the stories in Hear us O Lord from heaven thy dwelling place, and on Lowry’s most important themes: endless voyaging, the creative role and identity of the artist, the nightmare of history, the pressures of memory, and the urgent need to protect the garden of our world.
-A visionary, Lowry prophetically addressed the dominant issues of our twenty-first century.
+There are essays on Under the Volcano, on some of the stories in Hear us O Lord from heaven thy dwelling place, and on Lowry’s most important themes: endless voyaging, the creative role and identity of the artist, the nightmare of history, the pressures of memory and the urgent need to protect the garden of our world.
+A visionary, Lowry prophetically addressed the dominant issues of our 21st century.

 In her new essays, Dr. Grace explores his disturbing vision of the devastating impact of perpetual war, only one of many of Lowry’s preoccupations, and establishes that in many respects, Malcolm Lowry was an environmentalist avant la lettre, commenting on his vision of the natural world as an escape from the horror “of existence as sold to you.”

 Lowry was an intensely autobiographical writer, a quality not appreciated during his lifetime.
 Today, critical perspectives have changed considerably, and Lowry’s anxiety about writing elements of his own life into fiction invites critical reassessment.
 Many of these essays offer a fresh look at Lowry’s attempts to apprehend and portray the writer, writing.